billpmurphy/sports/README.md

 Getting this started.

 TODO:
+* Refactor individual scrapers into seperate module.
+Change Scrapers so that each scraper has 2 functions: fetch, and extract.
+Fetch will have type `url -> html string`, and can use selenium or whatever else to correctly format the page (if we need to deal with javascript, otherwise it can just use `make_request`).
+Extract will have type `html_string -> [((name, moneyline), (name, moneyline))]`.
+This removes the need to have the current site and sport objects available to the extract function or the fetch function.
 * More scraper functions for popular betting sites.
 This is a bit of a hassle but it's the main thing that needs to get done.
-* ~~Refactor the relationship between Sites, scraper functions, and Sports.
-There is a weird data dependency, because we need to know which functions are for which sports at compile-time and we also need the list of teams at runtime so that the scraper can parse the team names.
-Possibly also move some stuff to utils.py.~~
-* ~~Error handling (including good logging, responding well to failure, etc.) for critical pieces, mainly HTTP request sending.~~
+* Error handling (including good logging, responding well to failure, etc.) for critical pieces, mainly HTTP request sending.
 * Better error handling for those annoying "cannot parse the thing" situations rather than returning/checking for None.
 * Is there some better way of setting up Sports/Site objects than config.py?
   Some kind of factory pattern?
 * More lists of teams for different sports, and alternate names for teams.
-* ~~Improve the logger, let each function set up its own logger instance, and add a custom logger that starts a new log every day.~~